AyaaMohammed/Online-Exam-System/README.md

 - Exam questions are stored in a JavaScript array of objects.
 - Each question includes a title, an image, multiple answers, and a correct answer.
 - The interface is designed using HTML, CSS, and JavaScript.
-- The home page collects the student's name using a popup and activates the start button.
+- The home page collects the student's name using a sign-in login form and activates the start button.
 - A timer bar (1 minute) manages the exam duration.
 - Only one question is displayed at a time, with a **Next** button (no **Previous** button).
 - Google Font is applied to the questions and answers for styling.